sankar5302k/SMB-Deep-cortex/readme.md

 An AI-powered application for generating multi-genre stories and instantly transforming them into production-ready scripts.
 Powered by the high-speed GPT oss 120b model.

 ![SMB Hero Page](./public/SMB.png)
-*(Note: Please replace this with a full screenshot of your app's hero page)*

 ## 🎬 Overview